 the tendency to believe, after learning an outcome, that one would have foreseen it

-a statement of the procedures used to define research variables
+precise statements of the procedures (operations) used to define independent and dependent variables research variables

 all the cases in a group, from which samples may be drawn for a study

 a sample that fairly represents a population because each member has an equal chance of inclusion

 involves observing and recording behavior in naturally occurring situations without trying to manipulate or control the situation

 a measure of the extent to which two factors vary together, and thus of how well either factor predicts the other

 a graphed cluster of dots, each of which represents the values of two variables.
 The slope of the points suggests the direction of the relationship between the two variables.
 The amount of scatter suggests the strength of the correlation (little scatter indicates high correlation.)